jfinley6/jfinley6/README.md

 <p align="center">
  <img src="https://www.fieldwork.com/wp-content/uploads/2014/04/Denver-header.jpg"/> </p>

-<h3 align="center"><b>  I am John Finley, currently a Software Engineering graduate out of Flatiron School.
-I enjoy building projects and coming up with fun new features.
-Right now I reside out of Denver, CO.
+<h3 align="center"><b>  I am John Finley, previously a Software Engineering graduate out of Flatiron School, I currently intern as a Software Engineer for a company called Panther Industries.
+My day consists of coming up with cool and useful new tools for my coworkers to use as well as maintaining and refactoring code.
+I reside out of Denver, CO and love to play disc golf.
 Feel free to connect. </b></h3>

 <div align="center">

 Connect with me and ask anything on <a href="https://www.linkedin.com/in/john-tyler-finley/"><b>LinkedIn</b></a>

-## 🙋‍♂️ About Me
+# 🧑‍💻 About Me

 <!-- 🔭 I’m currently working on a **<a href="https://github.com/jfinley6/ruby-on-rails-reddit-clone">Reddit clone</a>** and a **<a href="https://github.com/jfinley6/reddit-keyword-monitor">Reddit Post Monitor</a>**

 🌱 I’m currently learning **Ruby on Rails** and contributing to open source projects.  -->

- 👩🏻‍🎓 I'm looking for a **Junior Developer Position** to get hands-on experience.
+ 👩🏻‍🎓 I'm looking for a **Junior Developer Position** to get hands-on experience working in an agile team environment

-📫 Reach me at : **johnfinleybremerton@gmail.com**
+📫 Reach me at : **j.finley92@gmail.com**

-🤹‍♂️ SKILLS
+# 🤹‍♂️ SKILLS

 Coding Languages | JavaScript, Ruby, SQL, CSS, HTML